 Tell me if this sounds familiar to you...
 You just got out of a great general meeting, and the executive you met with loves your latest idea.
 You want to develop it together, and that's the first step towards your vision, finding its way to the screen.
 You're maybe considering writing this on spec, but you have to pump the brakes because you need something first.

 Before you even write that movie script, which we can help you with here, you need to get all these great ideas down onto the page...that something is… a script treatment for your film.

-But wait…what’s a script treatment, or film treatment (we’ll use those terms interchangeably)?
-And more importantly, how can you write one that helps seal the deal, or evens sells the movie?
+What’s a script treatment, screenplay treatment or film treatment (we’ll use those terms interchangeably)?
+And more importantly, how can you write one that helps seal the deal, or even sells the movie?

-In this post I'm not only going to show you how to write an amazing script treatment that will aid in the development process, but how that document can also be super useful to you when you sit down to write the screenplay itself.
+In this post, I'm not only going to show you how to write an amazing treatment that will aid in the development process, but how that treatment process can also be super useful to you when you sit down to write the screenplay itself.